Auburn Bulletin 2024-2025

 WILD 2410 INTRODUCTION TO PISTOL (2) LLB.
 This course introduces the students to the basic knowledge, skills, and attitude necessary for owning and using a pistol safely.
 Through this course, the students will learn about pistol parts and operation, ammunition, gun safety, pistol shooting fundamentals, and pistol shooting activities.
 Instruction will primarily utilize air-powered pistols and move up to .22 rimfire pistols the last few weeks of class.

 WILD 3287 HONORS WILDLIFE ECOLOGY, CONSERVATION, AND MANAGEMENT (3) LEC.
 3. Pr.
+Honors College.
 BIOL 1030 or BIOL 1037.
 Fundamentals of wildlife management theory, application, and administration.
-Fall.

 WILD 3500 OUTDOOR SAFETY AND LIABILITY (1) LEC.
 1. Exposes students to the safety and liability risks associated with outdoor activities that are common in the wildlife enterprise industry.
 Students will learn techniques to meet the needs of clientele, while maximizing revenue and minimizing risks.